-As a result of a recent community consultation regarding our existing infrastructure, it became obvious that new sports facilities are vital for Scotch’s future.
-However, the College Council and Leadership Team decided that any building project to address this need was to be more than just a pool and a gym.
+As a result of a community consultation regarding existing infrastructure, it became obvious that new sports facilities were vital for Scotch’s future.
+The College Council and Leadership Team decided that any building project to address this need was to be more than just a pool and a gym.

 We challenged ourselves not just to replace old for new, but to dare to replace the old with the bold.